kranzky/insoluble/folly.md

 "Help!" someone shouted, urgently cutting through my thoughts.
 I could feel my cheeks spread into a nervous smile as I whispered, "You'd better hurry."
 "Tonight, we must act significantly; there's no time for washing or dangling around, so keep it neat," I instructed with determination.

-"Sorry, I didn't mean to startle you.
-I'm in a bit of a hurry, can I call you back later?"
-I said, my voice anxious, before quickly ending the phone call.
-I returned to reading the manuscript immediately, knowing that every moment counted.
-The storm pages seemed even more intense than before, as if mirroring the urgency I felt.
-The mysterious valley and the girl depicted within tugged at my memory, and I couldn't help but think of Julie.

 Distracted by my latest wife, I answer the novel.
 Flustered, I exist in total confusion.
 An echo of the sun is repeated as it speaks in the distance.
 Dropping my guard, I find myself above the crest, having grown while speaking.

 "That's just a pair of dispelled reckons," I muttered, trying to proceed.

-My latest wife was in the kitchen, causing an interruption.

-"Can't you see I'm working here?"
-I snapped.

-I became flustered, existing in total confusion.

-An echo of the sun shimmered in the distance, growing louder.

-"Above the crest," I whispered.

-I found myself growing excited and nervous.

-I needed to return my focus to the manuscript.

 "An important package has arrived for you!" my wife exclaimed, disrupting my focus on the manuscript.
 I sighed and reluctantly put it aside, knowing that the contents of the package could change everything.
 Walking over to the table, I picked up the parcel, feeling its weight and size.

 It was a small, brown package, seemingly innocuous but still piquing my curiosity.
 The sender was unknown, further adding to the mystery of its contents.
 "Open it carefully," my wife advised, sensing my anticipation.
 I cut the tape and unwrapped the package, revealing its contents.

 Inside was an old photo of Julie, smiling and carefree, taken before her disappearance.